ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 ```
 This will run the container in interactive mode with `-it` (Technically, it stands for something else, but don't bother about that), and it will launch a single command on startup: `bash`.

 Now, you are spawned inside a bash shell in your container.
 You can `apt-get install`, you can `cat`, `ls` and `cd` around the place, and do anything else you might want to do for troubleshooting.
+This is the previously mentioned point where being good at a linux commandline really pays off.
+The more debugging you can do while in here, the less cumbersome working with containers is.
+To exit a container you started like this, type `exit` and hit enter.

 This is a general pattern for debugging docker containers.
 You remove everything that breaks, you build, and then run in interactive mode to troubleshoot what is going on.

-Similarly, for debugging, you might find yourself in a situarion where the requested ports are already occupied.
+Similarly, for debugging, you might find yourself in a situation where the requested ports are already occupied.
 This means that the container is already running.

 To see all running docker containers type:
 ```sh